FG reviews guidelines for road concession agreements

 According to the ministry, the review was designed to strengthen the concession policy for concessionaires and attract private sector funding and investments.

 Details of the review which included an addendum, were made public by the Minister of Works, Engr.
-David Umahi, after a two days meeting with stakeholders including concessionaires, which ended in Abuja, yesterday.
+David Umahi, after a two-day meeting with stakeholders, including concessionaires, which ended in Abuja, yesterday.

-He explained that the aim of the meeting was to develop a more realistic, transparent and productive approach to financing in the construction and maintenance of road projects under Public-Private Partnerships.
+He explained that the aim of the meeting was to develop a more realistic, transparent and productive approach to financing in the construction and maintenance of road projects under Public-Private Partnerships, PPP.

-In a statement signed by the Minister’s Special Adviser (Media), Barr.
-Orji Uchenna Orji, Umahi identified certain articles and clauses in the existing concession agreements executed on 23rd May 2023 that required review.
+In a statement signed by the Minister’s Special Adviser (Media), Orji Uchenna Orji, yesterday, Umahi identified certain articles and clauses in the existing concession agreements executed on May 23, 2023, that required review.

 Umahi recalled that some contractors were already on some of the project sites before concessionaires signed the concession agreements and that innovations had been introduced to add value to the works sector , hence, the need for a review of the existing agreement and its addendum.

-The Minister restated that the ministry would not disengage any existing contractor from the site in any of the projects unless the conditions precedent are complied with by concessionaires.
+The minister restated that the ministry would not disengage any existing contractor from the site in any of the projects unless the conditions precedent were complied with by concessionaires.

-The minister’s team at the meeting included: the Honourable Minister of State for Works, Bello Muhammad Goronyo,, the Permanent Secretary Secretary Cabinet Affairs Office of the Secretary to the Government of the Federation, Dr. Emanso U. Okop, the representatives of the Federal Ministry of Justice, and the Federal Ministry of Finance.
+The minister’s team at the meeting included the Minister of State for Works, Bello Muhammad Goronyo, the Permanent Secretary Secretary Cabinet Affairs Office of the Secretary to the Government of the Federation, Dr. Emanso U. Okop, the representatives of the Federal Ministry of Justice, and the Federal Ministry of Finance.

 Concessionaires who were in the meeting included: Africa Plus/BAAECC, Africa Finance Corp, Morta-Engine, Morta-Engil, Balosh Integrated Services, LIB Concession and Greg Jane Int.
 Limited.